BS Computer Science

 Computer Science spans a wide range, from its theoretical and algorithmic foundations to cutting-edge developments in robotics, computer vision, intelligent systems, bioinformatics, image processing, computational biology, computational lenses, and other exciting areas.
 Computer scientists develop new programming approaches for software development, devise new ways to use computers and develop effective ways to solve computing problems.
 While other disciplines produce graduates with more immediately relevant job-related skills, computer science offers a comprehensive foundation for research and innovation.

-Recent developments in computer hardware, software and communication technologies have offered new exciting opportunities and challenges for creation of innovative learning environments for Computer Science and its curricula design.
+Recent developments in computer hardware, software and communication technologies have offered new exciting opportunities and challenges for the creation of innovative learning environments for Computer Science and its curricula design.
 The challenge of getting all newly emerging technologies incorporated into the curriculum is becoming pivotal for the effectiveness of curricula.
-There is need for curricula structures that are really able to meet the challenges of the 21st century knowledge driven complex work place.
-The key rationale behind the BS Computer Science program is to prepare a curriculum that provides integration of all components and the foundations that allow accessing all of new knowledge and technology to fulfill the vision of the future.
+There is a need for curricula structures that are really able to meet the challenges of the 21st-century knowledge-driven complex workplace.
+The key rationale behind the BS Computer Science program is to prepare a curriculum that provides integration of all components and the foundations that allow accessing all new knowledge and technology to fulfill the vision of the future.

-A minimum of 138 credit hours shall be required for the completion of the BS (Computer Science) program including additonal required and elective courses.
+A minimum of 138 credit hours shall be required for the completion of the BS (Computer Science) program including additional required and elective courses.